BSidesLuanda/BSidesLuanda.github.io/_pages/02_code_of_conduct.md

 This Code of Conduct applies to everyone participating in BSides Luanda, including planners, attendees, speakers, and volunteers.

-If you experience/witness behavior conflicting with our code of conduct, please contact a volunteer or venue staff.
-Both BSides Luanda volunteers and Rivers Casino staff will be happy to assist.
+If you experience/witness behavior conflicting with our code of conduct, please contact a volunteer or staff.
+Both BSides Luanda volunteers and staff will be happy to assist.

 Reporting can also be done via @BSidesLDA or via email to info@bsidesluanda.org.

 This code of conduct is thanks to the fin

 Liability:
-BSidesLisbon is not responsible for any actions of attendees, speakers, volunteers or other participants.
+BSides Luanda is not responsible for any actions of attendees, speakers, volunteers or other participants.

 "This Code of Conduct inspired by BSidesLisbon and  BSides Pittsburgh Code of Conduct".